Orion (manga): Plot

 Susano and Maître investigate the palace and discover that Princesse Kushinata is to be sacrificed to the Nāga Generator.
 They go and fight off the palace's defenses.
-Meanwhile, Seska is revived by the power of the negative karma and dedicates herself to avenge her father's death and to save her clan by gaining an audience with Emperor.
+Meanwhile, Seska is revived by the power of the negative karma and dedicates herself to avenging her father's death and saving her clan by gaining an audience with the Emperor.
 By becoming a royal adviser to Emperor she begins to activate the Nāga Generator and uses the secret scroll which can banish Susano.
 Ultimately, the Nāga Generator is activated and both Susano and Seska clash.
-The Nāga Generator creates a monstrous nine-headed Nāga which becomes so bloated with Galactic Empire's negative Karma its becomes a planet-sized Octopus type Nāga.
+The Nāga Generator creates a monstrous nine-headed Nāga which becomes so bloated with Galactic Empire's negative Karma it becomes a planet-sized Octopus-type Nāga.
 Seska, after beating up Susano, banishes him.
 As Nāga grows, she becomes fascinated in ruling the Galactic Empire itself.

 However, Susano returns, summoning himself, rendering Seska's ability to stop him useless.
-He enters the Nāga and finds the Princess at center of the generator holding the Nāga force together.
+He enters the Nāga and finds the Princess at the center of the generator holding the Nāga force together.
 He breaks her control of the Nāga and disrupts it.
 The giant Nāga splatters over the world like water, flooding it.
 The Great Yamato Empire (what is left of it), sinks under the waves with few survivors.
-Susano and the princess leave the mortal survivors of Empire behind wishing them luck.
+Susano and the princess leave the mortal survivors of the Empire behind wishing them luck.
 Seska is restored back to normal and is reunited with Commander Ronnel.
 What remains of Yamato Empire appears to become Japan and the world is, in fact, Earth.
-However, the story alludes that the Nāga will return.
+However, the story adds that the Nāga will return.

 The fictional Yamata Empire is based on an expanded continent of what would become the Pacific Ocean, drawing from the ancient mythology of the continent of Mu.